famousShame/Cymbox/README.md

 > _Cymbox is a series of interactive electronic musical instruments and noise-makers made with household objects.
-Created with Arduino Open-source electronic prototyping platform_.
+Created with Arduino open-source electronic prototyping platform_.